djotaku/adventofcode/2016/Day_12/README.md

 Answer: 318020

 ## Part 2
+If you instead initialize register c to be 1, what value is now left in register a?

+Answer: 9227674

 ## Commentary / Approach to the Problem
 ### Part 1
 I tend to do well at these assembly language interpreter problems.
 Now that I have Python 3.10, I want to try their new switch-case syntax.

 My Python solution for part 1 took a long time to run (relative to what was going on), but it did give me the right answer.
+Second time around, I removed the print statements.
+Apparently it took a long time because I was printing to the terminal.
 ## What I Learned

 ### Generic

 ### Python
+- How to use match/case in Python
 ### Ruby

 ### Perl